alpi2736/spotxmobile.github.io/docs/android/sdk-advanced.md

 ## Do Not Track
-To respect the user's preferences of `Do Not Track` you can set the `device[dnt]` parameter to `"1"` to enable tracking, and `"0"` to NOT track.
+To respect the user's preferences of `Do Not Track` you can set the `device[dnt]` parameter to `"1"` to NOT track, and `"0"` to allow tracking.
 You can set `Do Not Track` by:

-1. Include Google Ad Services in your application.
+Include Google Ad Services in your application.
 In Android Studio, you can add this dependency by adding the following to the `build.gradle` file for your app.
 ```
 compile 'com.google.android.gms:play-services-ads:+'
 ```

-2. You must query Google Ad Services to get the status of the *limit tracking* property.
+You must query Google Ad Services to get the status of the *limit tracking* property.
 Unfortunately, the query will require you to perform the operation on a background thread.
-There are many ways to handle this type of operation, and the your implemenation will depend on the design of your app.
+There are many ways to handle this type of operation, and your implementation will depend on the design of your app.
 Here is a simple example on how to obtain the *limit tracking* property.
 ```java
 private boolean _isLimitTrackingEnabled = true;